Gradient Noise

 // ...

 The four neighboring gradients around \(p\) shape the organic surface within the cell.
-We use the modded floor and ceiling grab the gradients at the four corners:
+We use the wrapped floor and ceiling to grab the gradients at the four corners:

 function noise(p)